-I said that in 2008, in a context I will discuss shortly.
-It remains true today.
-Then, as now, there is tangible and realistic hope of Democrats capturing enough moderate evangelicals—plus ex-evangelicals who defect from an evangelical bloc that won’t budge much, measured by percentage, but is shrinking in raw numbers—to swing the election.
-From past experience, I could immediately predict, when the recent Christianity Today [CT] editorial appeared—the one calling for Trump’s removal that recently moved through the news cycle—how public discourse about it would unfold.
-This is like a bus that comes down the street with distressing regularity, and I am bone tired of us botching the interpretation.
+But when the recent Christianity Today [CT] editorial appeared—the one calling for Trump’s removal that recently moved through the news cycle—I could easily predict how public discourse about it would unfold.
+This is like a bus that comes down the street with distressing regularity, and I am tired of us botching the analysis.

 Four Stages of a Dysfunctional Discourse

-Here’s the pattern: First, better-connected Christian Right leaders would declare that the centrist evangelicals (in this case CT) are irrelevant.
+Here’s the pattern: First, top Christian Right leaders would declare that centrist evangelicals are irrelevant.
 Ralph Reed and Franklin Graham did so, right on cue, and the New York Times duly reported that “Evangelical Leaders Close Ranks With Trump.”

-Second, pundits on the left would also declare CT irrelevant, echoing the same arguments.
-They would call it marginal compared to Graham’s evangelicalism and agree with Reed that valorizing CT is false consciousness, since supposedly it puts liberal lipstick on what is either (for the left) an authoritarian pig or (for Reed) a lovely defender of morality.
+Second, left pundits would also declare CT irrelevant, echoing similar arguments.
+They would call it marginal compared to Graham and agree with Reed that valorizing CT is false consciousness, since supposedly it puts liberal lipstick on what is either (for the left) an authoritarian pig or (for Reed) a lovely defender of morality.
 On cue, the always-first-to-the-punch Religion Dispatches (RD) published “Christianity Today Article Doesn’t Mean What You Think it Means,” RD declared that CT’s move is “not going to change much” because it “does not” and “can’t” represent “a broad evangelical constituency.”
 That would be “impossible” since CT “defer[s] to the authority of empirical fact,” while evangelicals are defined by an “authoritarian mindset” that has “no room for dissent.”

-Perhaps because this last assertion about a lack of dissent is absurd on empirical grounds, RD’s writer backpedaled: OK, evangelicals do disagree, but only “between groups” while “within groups” there is heavy pressure to conform.
-(We can agree that this revised approach is not all wrong–but, unfortunately for RD, it leads toward precisely the sorts of internal cracks within evangelicalism that RD is trying to deny).
-Thus, the backpedalling version continues, even if evangelicals do debate it holds true that evangelicalism has a patriarchal and “tribaliz[ed]” DNA “incompatible with republican democracy.”
+Perhaps because this last assertion about a lack of dissent is absurd—empirically—RD’s writer backpedaled: OK, evangelicals disagree, but only “between groups” while “within groups” there is heavy pressure to conform.
+(This revised approach is not all wrong—but, unfortunately for RD, it leads precisely toward the sorts of internal cracks within evangelicalism that RD is trying to deny).
+Thus, the backpedalling version continues, even if evangelicals do debate it holds true that they have a patriarchal and “tribaliz[ed]” DNA “incompatible with republican democracy.”

 Both these steps happened almost immediately.

-Third: the more substantive religious opposition to Trump—a motley coalition that does include the leftward fraction of CT’s readers, but only as the overall coalition’s smallest and most rightward component—would mainly be bracketed from the discussion.
-That is: the overall coalition (including Catholics, liberal Protestants, and a few liberal evangelicals) is large but the swing group we are talking about is smallish, although non-trivial as a swing group.
-But in twitter-sized discourse as conducted by evangelicals and secularists alike, evangelicalism is the religion that matters, so it follows that evangelical dissent is the religious dissent that matters.
+Third: the more substantive religious opposition to Trump—a motley coalition that barely includes the leftward fraction of CT’s readers as the overall coalition’s smallest and most rightward component—would mainly be bracketed from the public discussion.
+That is: the wider left-liberal religious coalition (including Catholics, liberal Protestants, and a few liberal evangelicals) is quite large but the CT swing group we are talking about is quite small.
+Sadly, in twitter-sized discourse as conducted by evangelicals and secularists alike, since evangelicalism is the only religion that matters, it follows that evangelical dissent is the only religious dissent that matters.

 Fourth: the conversation would quickly grind down into repetition and discursive chaos.

 All four of these steps had already happened before I finished drafting my earlier MBE post.
 Yet the process still sticks in my craw.
 So here I am, trying to push back against the underlying logic that causes this pattern over and over.

 Keeping It In Perspective: Why Cheers for Christianity Today Should Be Lukewarm

 Moreover, CT has a long track record of being slow to accept emerging positions during past sea changes in US public opinion.
 (See this book and this one for the excruciating detail, or contrast CT with this leftward competitor.)
-Many of the arguments that CT has been debating lately—like dialing back condemnations of LGBTQ folks or accepting women’s rights as “Biblically” defensible—are things that its liberal Protestant compatriots managed to process decades ago and are bone tired of rehashing.
-For such liberals, CT’s moves seem far past due.
+Many of the arguments that CT has been debating lately—like dialing back condemnations of LGBTQ folks or accepting women’s rights as “Biblically” defensible—are things that their liberal Protestant compatriots processed decades ago and are bone tired of rehashing.
+CT’s moves are far past due.

-Nevertheless some people in CT’s world are grappling with these issues for the first time through no fault of their own.
+Nevertheless there are some people in CT’s world who are grappling with these issues for the first time through no fault of their own.
 (I often teach such students, so I know them well).
-I also know from my scholarly study that some of CT’s past shifts toward centrism have been important signals of shifting dominant opinion.
-For example, when they turned on Richard Nixon, this represented one of the last nails in the coffin of his presidency.
+I also know from my scholarly study that some of CT’s past shifts toward centrism have been key signals of shifting dominant opinion.
+For example, when CT turned on Richard Nixon, this represented one of the last nails in the coffin of his presidency.
 When they supported LGBTQ marriage rights, this was a strong signal that the tide had turned.
-In neither case were they heroic, but this was not trivial in its way.
+They were far from heroic in either case, yet their change was not trivial.

-Thus, although I feel like Sisyphus taking up these issues yet again, and I can only give CT moderate encouragement instead of enthusiastic cheers, still I defend its intervention.
-This matters because some sincere people are still pondering these issues, because their stance slightly widens cracks in evangelical debates, and because (if we pay attention) it can help us grasp how evangelical Trumpism is shrinking the Republican base.
+Thus, although I feel like Sisyphus taking up these issues again, and I can only give CT moderate encouragement instead of enthusiastic cheers, I do defend its intervention.
+It matters because sincere people are still pondering these issues, because CT’s stance slightly widens cracks in evangelical debates, and because (if we pay attention) this can help us grasp how evangelical Trumpism is shrinking (not strengthening) the Republican base.

 As a trio these considerations are by no means trivial.
 If critics claim that they add up to nothing or merely traffic in self-delusion since debates about evangelical values are “impossible,” this is simply wrong.
 And it is wrong in a notably unhelpful way.